SonifyAR: Context-Aware Sound Generation in Augmented Reality: Conclusion

 \section{Conclusion}

 In this paper, we present SonifyAR, a context-aware sound authoring system designed for sonifying AR events.
-Our work implements a PbD authoring pipeline which enables sound asset acquisition using context information.
-With SonifyAR, users could demonstrate AR interactions and have AR sound assets automatically acquired.
+Our work implements a custom PbD authoring pipeline which enables sound asset acquisition using context information and AI.
+With SonifyAR, users demonstrate AR interactions and have AR sound assets automatically acquired.
 Our studies validate the usability and overall performance of our system.
-Our five application examples further widens our application potential.
-We believe SonifyAR can be applied in application fields like education, BLV assistance, and AR headset safety.
-We also envision it incorporated into existing AR authoring tools to strengthen their sound authoring capabilities.
+Our five application examples further supports the potential of our approach.
 This research advances literature in AR sound authoring, while also opening up new research avenues for the application of LLM and generative models in AR systems.

+\begin{acks} This research was mainly conducted during an internship at Adobe Research and also supported by NSF award \#1763199.
+We thank Dr. Cuong Nguyen for his suggestions to our research and our user study participants for their participation. \end{acks}